SyncfusionExamples/How-to-load-vector-images-in-.NET-MAUI-CartesianChart/README.md

 # How to load vector images in .NET MAUI CartesianChart

 In [.NET MAUI Cartesian Chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts), you can load and display vector images by customizing the chart series.
 This guide will walk you through the process to load vector images using Syncfusion’s SfCartesianChart.

 Imagine you want to visualize data with custom images representing each data point in the chart.
-To achieve this, you need to create a custom series that draws vector images on the chart segments.
+To achieve this, you need to create a custom series that draws vector images on the custom chart segments.

 **Step 1: Create Custom Series and Segment**

 To display vector images in the chart, create custom series and segment classes.

 **Custom Series**

 Create a custom series class by inheriting from the [ColumnSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ColumnSeries.html?tabs=tabid-1) class.
-Override the CreateSegment method to return a custom segment.
+Override the [CreateSegment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ColumnSeries.html#Syncfusion_Maui_Charts_ColumnSeries_CreateSegment) method to return a custom segment.

 **[C#]**
 ```